 This, once the conditional access policy takes effect will restrict downloads in OWA.
 The second option is to use ReadOnlyPlusAttachmentsBlocked instead of ReadOnly.
 This blocks attachment viewing as well.
-I understand other options and therefore values for this property are coming.
 The value “Off” turns off the restrictions again.
 “Off” is the default value.

 Step 2: Create a Conditional Access Policy in Azure AD